tylernap/honkbot/README.md

 No special installations needed for the bot itself.
 Simply clone and run

-Dependencies can be install by running `pip install -r requirements.txt`
+Dependencies can be installed by running `pip install -r requirements.txt` in the project directory

 ## Using Honkbot